 Perioperative AKI is associated with an up to ten-fold increase in mortality, reduced long-term survival, and increased development of chronic kidney disease with subsequent need for hemodialysis following hospital discharge.
 AKI requiring renal replacement therapy is an independent risk factor for death.

 As previously discussed, the development of perioperative AKI places the patient at risk of progression to chronic renal disease and may require long-term renal replacement therapy.

-For patients that have developed perioperative AKI, there are several things they should be advised to preserve renal function, including avoiding nephrotoxic agents.
-NSAIDs are known to cause interstitial nephritis, which can lead to the development of AKI or the worsening of existing AKI.
+For patients that have developed perioperative AKI, there are several things they should be advised of in order to preserve renal function, including avoiding nephrotoxic agents.
+Nonsteroidal anti-inflammatory drugs (NSAIDs) are known to cause interstitial nephritis, which can lead to the development of AKI or the worsening of existing AKI.
 Angiotensin-converting enzyme inhibitors and angiotensin receptor blockers are known to affect renal autoregulation, although the avoidance of these mediations in the perioperative period is currently a topic of debate.